waldmjn/Predictive-Maintenance/README.md

 Command: pip install pandas numpy seaborn matplotlib scikit-learn streamlit

-Installation validieren:
+Validate installation:

 Command: streamlit hello

-Der Datensatz ist in dem Ordner Data und muss nur in dem jeweiligen Verzeichnis im Code ersetzt werden.
-Außerdem muss der Pfad zum Modell der Web-App ausgetauscht werden.
+## How to start the code
-Um die Webapp zu starten muss "streamlit run Prediction_Web_App.py" ausgeführt werden.
+The Dataset can be found in the "Data" folder where the path has to be swapped to your own in the Jupyter Notebooks.The same has to be done with the path in the Web-App.

-Teilnehmerliste: Finn Münstermann(3071508), Jan Waldmann (7952189), Lars Lönnen (1412338)
+To start the Webapp type the following into your comand line: streamlit run "Prediction_Web_App.py"

-Der Code kann simpel über die Jupyter Notebooks ausgeführt werden, es sind alle Importe enthalten.
+Members of the Group: Finn Münstermann(3071508), Jan Waldmann (7952189), Lars Lönnen (1412338)